Vassell, No. 10 Florida State beat Wake Forest 78-68

+Florida State (14-2, 4-1) got in foul trouble in the first half and sent the Demon Deacons to the line 22 times before the break, then surrendered an 11-0 run out of the break that gave Wake Forest a lead.
+Yet Florida State tightened up its defense and stopped sending a parade of Demon Deacons players to the foul line, then began to gradually stretch out a lead on the way to a seventh straight win.

+”I’m just proud we were able to find a way to win while we’re still growing,” Hamilton said. ”We’re extremely inexperienced. . so we’re still trying to find our way.
+I think if we continue to keep growing, hopefully we can continue to keep finding ways to win games while we’re still developing and evolving.”

 M.J.
-Walker scored 12 of his 15 points in the first half for the Seminoles.
-They trailed early in the second half before going ahead for good on RaiQuan Gray’s 3-pointer at the 14:04 mark.
+Walker scored 12 of his 15 points in the first half for the Seminoles, who went ahead for good on RaiQuan Gray’s 3-pointer at the 14:04 mark.
+They also held the Demon Deacons to one field goal over 6 1/2 minutes as they finally asserted control, pushing a 52-49 lead to 67-56 on Malik Osborne’s 3-pointer with 2:46 left.

-FSU (14-2, 4-1 Atlantic Coast Conference) has won seven straight and 14 of 15, including a weekend win at then-No. 7 Louisville that signaled Leonard Hamilton’s Seminoles are again a factor in the league race.
+Florida State has won won 14 of 15 games, including a weekend win at then-No. 7 Louisville that signaled Hamilton’s Seminoles are again a factor in the league race.

-Still, this wasn’t always pretty.
-Florida State shot less than 40% for much of the second half before padding that number by hitting its last four shots, three of those coming on dunks as they remained in control and the Demon Deacons in catch-up mode.
+”Just because we might not be playing another ranked team doesn’t mean that we can come out and be flat,” Vassell said, adding: ”It might not be Duke or Virginia, but we’ve always got to come out and just play to the best of our abilities.”

 Brandon Childress scored 20 points to lead Wake Forest, which played without starter Chaundee Brown due to a lower-leg injury.
-The Demon Deacons (8-6, 1-3) got off to a slow start to fall behind by a dozen in the opening minutes, but ran off 11 straight points out of halftime to erase a 41-34 halftime deficit and get back in it.
+The Demon Deacons (8-6, 1-3) got off to a slow start to fall behind by a dozen in the opening minutes, but used that 11-0 run to erase a 41-34 halftime deficit and get back in it.

+”Obviously we can say that we competed against a top-10 team, but that’s not enough,” said Wake Forest’s Olivier Sarr, who had 10 points. ”Now we need to win games.
+Losing by 10 to a top-10 team is not just something we should be happy about.”

 BIG PICTURE

-Florida State: Arrived with plenty of momentum following the Louisville win, with its past three league wins all coming by double-figure margins dating to early December.
-Yet the Seminoles had a tougher time putting away the Demon Deacons, bumbling their way through the opening minutes of the second half to let Wake Forest get ahead before finally starting to assert control in the final 10 minutes.
+Florida State: The Seminoles arrived with plenty of momentum following the Louisville win, with its past three league wins all coming by double-figure margins dating to early December.
+FSU has won 16 of its last 18 ACC regular-season games dating to last January.

-Wake Forest: The Demon Deacons were coming off a big win at Pittsburgh, rallying from 16 down for the victory.
+Wake Forest: The Demon Deacons were coming off a big win at Pittsburgh after rallying from 16 down.
 But they were short-handed for this one without Brown, a 6-foot-5 junior averaging 13.3 points and 6.5 rebounds.
-They fell behind 15-3 and trailed by seven at halftime before opening the second half with the 11-0 run for the lead, then stayed within a shot or two of the Seminoles before Florida State made its clinching move.
+They fell behind 15-3 before pushing ahead early in the second half, then stayed within a shot or two of the Seminoles before Florida State made its clinching move.

 UP NEXT